Title: Digitisation: Economic and Social Impacts on Rural Areas

 Latvian partners: Baltic Studies Centre, Union "Farmers' Parliament" (Zemnieku Saeima)

-The project brings together 25 organisations from across sectors and disciplines including research institutes, NGOs, and SMEs.
+The project brought together 25 organisations from across sectors and disciplines including research institutes, NGOs, and SMEs.
 This consortium met on Wednesday 4 September in Pisa for two and a half days to kick off the project.

 - Mobilising a network of Rural businesses and services, Public Authorities, Citizen groups, Digital technology operators, Farmers, Media and Academics which will be organised together in 20 Living Labs and one EU-level Rural Digitisation Forum (RDF);